Our Impact Stories

 Through this relationship, the PBMR mentorship team saw how Cynthia needed support shortly after her son, who was incarcerated, unexpectedly passed away.
 They connected her with the Family Forward Team, and Sr. Donna invited Cynthia to the monthly Mother's Healing Circle.
 Through the Circle, Cynthia was connected with other members of the community who were experiencing a similar loss.
 In addition to providing this safe space for healing monthly, The Family Forward Team provides for the day-to-day needs of all mothers and their families.

-Today, Cynthia is a trained circle keeper and a beacon of hope for the community.
-She is a steadfast attendee at Mother's Circles, quick to provide encouraging, compassionate words for all.
+Today, Cynthia is a trained Circle Keeper and a beacon of hope for the community.
+She is a steadfast attendee at Mother's Circles, quick to provide encouraging and compassionate words for all.

 Meet Lamonte

 Today Lamonte works at PBMR as a mentor and youth advocate.
-He inspires other young men that they too can overcome their circumstances.
-He still experiences the struggles when caring for others and dealing with violence, but finds balance and purpose in working towards a new future.
+He inspires other young men to understand that they, too, can overcome their circumstances.
+He still experiences struggles when caring for others and dealing with violence but finds balance and purpose in working towards a new future.

 Lamonte’s greatest joy in life is in raising his two young daughters.
 He strives to be the best father he can be.
 Lamonte says, “Precious Blood has always been there for me and my family, and now I can be that support for others.”